-- Local Government and Housing Act 1989, is used for the purpose of the Pay Policy Statement. - 6.2 The Council publishes details of remuneration of senior employees in the Annual Statement of Accounts and on the Council's website.
+- 5.5 Senior executives will receive their contractual entitlement for termination payments.
+These entitlements are the same for NJC employees (Green Book).
+Where the Council is terminating the contract of employment, pay in-lieu of notice (PILON) or paid leave may be granted by the Assistant Director, People and Talent. - 5.6 Redundancy pay for all employees is calculated based on actual weekly earnings multiplied by the numbers of weeks' pay using the statutory formula that considers length of service and age.
+The Council has authority under the provisions of the Local Government (Early Termination of Employment) Discretionary Compensation (England and Wales) Regulations 2006, to use the actual amount of a week's pay and not apply the statutory cap.
+Calculation of a full-time week's pay is subject to a locally agreed minimum equal to 1.5 x London Living Wage. - 5.7 The number of weeks redundancy is based on age and length of service at leaving and is subject to a statutory limit of 30 weeks' pay.
+Any discretion permitted within redundancy and pension policies are agreed by the Assistant Director, People and Talent. - 6 Publication and Access to Remuneration of Chief Officers and Other Senior Employees. - 6.1 The Council's Chief Officer structure is set out in the Constitution, the Constitution is updated with any changes to statutory posts.
+The statutory definition of Chief Officers, set out in section 2 of the Local Government and Housing Act 1989, is used for the purpose of the Pay Policy Statement. - 6.2 The Council publishes details of remuneration of senior employees in the Annual Statement of Accounts and on the Council's website.
 The Council also publishes information about the level of remuneration of other senior employees on its website.
 This information is published for all senior employees on annual pro rata earnings of £50,000 or more.
-The information is published here. - 6.3 In addition, the Council is required to publish the pay multiple between the highest paid employee and the median salary of the workforce.
-The current multiple is 5.2:1 (at March 2022). - 6.4 Another important indicator is the pay multiple between the highest and lowest paid employees.
-The current multiple is 9.8:1 (at March 2022). - 6.5 At present, the Council deems these multiples to be appropriate and within the acceptable benchmarked ratio of 10.0:1.
+See Employees remuneration 2022-23 - 6.3 In addition, the Council is required to publish the pay multiple between the highest paid employee and the median salary of the workforce.
+The current multiple is 4.8:1 (at March 2023). - 6.4 Another important indicator is the pay multiple between the highest and lowest paid employees.
+The current multiple is 9.2:1 (at March 2023).
+A reduction since March 2022 which was 9.8:1

+- 6.5 At present, the Council deems these multiples to be appropriate and within the acceptable benchmarked ratio of 10.0:1.
 The policy regarding pay multiples will be kept under review. - 6.6 The Council calculates these pay multiples with reference to the most recent available data used for measuring the Gender Pay Gap because it provides a reliable and consistent methodology.